The most rewarding (and the most challenging) parts of new-motherdom

 3. Feedings every 2 hours (or less!) during the days

-Don't get me wrong, I love those precious moments with him while I nurse him, but it really makes the hour or so I have in-between so very precious.
+Don't get me wrong, I love those sweet moments with him while I nurse him, but it really makes the hour or so I have in-between so very precious.
 Thank goodness I have been able to get in some walks, a nap here and there, and even a little bit of time for cleanup and laundry.
 My house is no where near what it usually looks like pre-baby, but I feel like I have been able (with the help of hubby + family!) to stay on top of the important stuff!
 Never did I value a free hour like I do now!